pranav278/pranav278/README.md

 # Hi there! 👋 I'm Pranav, a DevOps Engineer at Tata Consultancy Services, Pune.

 ## About Me
+``
-I'm passionate about automating and streamlining processes to enhance efficiency and reliability in software development.
-Currently, I'm working on a two-tier web app, where I focus on optimizing deployment pipelines and ensuring smooth collaboration between development and operations.
+I'm passionate about automating and streamlining processes to enhance efficiency and reliability in software development.Currently, I'm working on a two-tier web app, where I focus on optimizing deployment pipelines and ensuring smooth collaboration between development and operations.
+``

 ## Current Focus
 - 🔭 I’m currently working on a two-tier web app.